julianobrasil/simplestaking/README.md

 There's only one spec file inside the directory `cypress/integration/stats-table`, under the project's root directory.

+# Unit Tests

+Concerning the unit tests, as the description of the exercice stated, I've just write a few tests, focused on the component tests, which I think is usually the most painfull test.
+I've write some tests for a container component (`stats-table-container.component.spec.ts`) and for a presentation one (`chip.component.spec.ts`).
+I've sticked to Karma in this case.

+To run the unit tests, just type `npm test` in the command line

 # How this project is organized

 Inside the project's root directory, if you navigate to `src/app`, you'll find two important